Central Maine Power Prepared for Winter Storm

 Additional information on storm safety and restoration, including a town-by-town listing of outages in the CMP service area with an area map, can be found on CMP's web site at www.cmpco.com.

-About AVANGRID: AVANGRID, Inc. (NYSE: AGR) is a diversified energy and utility company with more than $30 billion in assets and operations in 25 states.
-The company operates regulated utilities and electricity generation through two primary lines of business.
-Avangrid Networks includes eight electric and natural gas utilities, serving 3.1 million customers in New York and New England.
-Avangrid Renewables operates 6.3 gigawatts of electricity capacity, primarily through wind power, in states across the United States.
-AVANGRID employs 7,000 people.
-The company was formed by a merger between AVANGRID and UIL Holdings Corporation in 2015.
-IBERDROLA S.A.
-(Madrid: IBE), a worldwide leader in the energy industry, owns 81.5% of AVANGRID.
+About AVANGRID: AVANGRID, Inc. (NYSE: AGR) is a diversified energy and utility company with more than $31 billion in assets and operations in 27 states.
+The company owns regulated utilities and electricity generation assets through two primary lines of business, Avangrid Networks and Avangrid Renewables.
+Avangrid Networks is comprised of eight electric and natural gas utilities, serving approximately 3.2 million customers in New York and New England.
+Avangrid Renewables operates more than 6 gigawatts of owned and controlled renewable generation capacity, primarily through wind and solar, in 22 states across the United States.
+AVANGRID employs approximately 6,800 people.
 For more information, visit www.avangrid.com.